Understanding and Improving Training-free Loss-based Diffusion Guidance: Introduction

+\begin{itemize} \item \textbf{How does training-free guidance work?} Although exact conditional energy is difficult to approximate in a training-free manner, from the optimization standpoint, we show that training-free guidance can effectively decrease the guidance loss function.
+The optimization perspective clarifies the mystery of why the guidance weights should be meticulously designed in relation to the guidance function and diffusion time, as observed in \cite{yu2023freedom}.

-\item \textbf{Limitations (When it does not work):} We theoretically identify the susceptibility of training-free guidance to adversarial gradient issues and slower convergence rates.
+\item \textbf{When does training-free guidance not work?} We theoretically identify the susceptibility of training-free guidance to adversarial gradient issues and slower convergence rates.
 We attribute these challenges to a decrease in the smoothness of the guidance network in contrast to the classifier guidance.

-\item \textbf{Addressing the limitations:} We introduce a set of enhancement techniques aimed at mitigating the identified limitations.
-The efficacy of these methods is empirically confirmed across various diffusion models (e.g., image diffusion and motion diffusion) and under multiple conditions (e.g., segmentation, sketch, text, and object avoidance).
-The code is available at \url{https://github.com/BIGKnight/Understanding-Training-free-Diffusion-Guidance}. \end{itemize} For more related fields and the impact of this paper in these fields, please refer to Appendix \ref{app:related}.
+\item \textbf{Improving training-free guidance:} We introduce random augmentation to alleviate the adversarial gradient and Polyak step size scheduling to improve convergence.
+The efficacy of these methods is empirically confirmed across various diffusion models (i.e., image diffusion and motion diffusion) and under multiple conditions (i.e., segmentation, sketch, text, object avoidance, and targeting)\footnote{The code is available at \\ \texttt{\href{https://github.com/BIGKnight/Understanding-Training-free-Diffusion-Guidance}{https://github.com/BIGKnight/Understanding-Training-free-Diffusion-Guidance}}}. \end{itemize}